Anya: Not so long ago people were burnt at the stake for writing this sort of stuff.

 makes sure His Servants

-get fair slices of the Celestial Pie
+get fair slices of His Celestial Pie

-so do whatever His Advisors say -
+Do His Advisors say -

-your role is not to question -
+yer role is not to question -

-but obey
+but ta obey

-About What's Good Err Ill:
+About What's Good & Right:

 Listen Only to Those

-Authorized to Express His Will
+Authorized to Express His Will:

 Stay humble